bbhj/.github/profile/README.md

 **Here are some something to get you started:**

 - 🙋‍♀️ BBHJ is origin from [BaoBeiHuiJia](https://baobeihuijia.com).
-We are a non-profit team over the world.
+We are a non-profit tech & love team over the world.
 - 🌈 We are trying to support more and more NGO and charitable projects.
 - 🍿 We are support BBHJ,  Aidrun and other projects.
 - 🧙 Remember, it's never too later to join us.
 Welcome~~